KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 ---
 layout: post
-title:  "CrackMe Writeup - SnD Reversing Tutorial #1"
+title:  "CrackMe Writeup/Personal notes - SnD Reversing Tutorial #1"
 date:   2017-11-17 10:18:00
-categories: Crackme SnD Writeup Tutorial
+categories: Crackme SnD Writeup
 ---

-CrackMe #1 - DRAFT
+CrackMe: CrackMe from Search and Destroy (SnD) Reversing Tutorial #1

 The main goal of this CrackMe is to get the success message by either validating a license key from a file or patching the execution flow of the program.

+At the time of writing of this writeup I had moved from windows to linux OS and some resources were not avialble.
+However, I used necessary resources to compensate.
+The pictures/screenshots may look different but please use memory addressess as a reference.

 ##### Tl;dr:
-Summary:
+Summary

 The licensing algorithm checks the Keyfile.dat file for a valid license key.
 It is possible to pass the licensing check if the license key complies with the following conditions:
 + The length of the license key should be at least 16 bytes long (16 letters).